 Residents may collect these free items from Council's Customer Service Centres.

-Under the new contract agreement with SUEZ, commencing 1 July 2019 the contents of the red bin will continue to be tipped at the Belrose Transfer Station, where it will be directed to an existing processing facility and remaining recyclables including plastics and metals etc will be recovered for recycling.
+Under the new contract agreement with SUEZ, which commenced 1 July 2019, the contents of the red bin continues to be tipped at the Belrose Transfer Station.
+The contents are then directed to an existing processing facility with some recyclables including metals are recovered for recycling.